Ilylsh/Credit_Risk_Analysis/README.md

 ![EasyEnsemblingClassifier](Resources/EasyEnsemblingClassifier.png)

 ## Summary
 <br>In credit risk analysis, the high risk class size is usually significantly smaller than the low risk class.
 The dataset in this analysis also shows the same pattern with 68,470 sets of data classified as low risk and 347 sets as high class.
-With the imbalanced datasets, we are trying to use different resampling techinques to train the models with both classes well represented in the training sample so the pattern can be trained at balanced possibility.4
+With the imbalanced datasets, we are trying to use different resampling techinques to train the models with both classes well represented in the training sample so the pattern can be trained at balanced possibility.
 <br>
 <br>After comparing the balanced accuracy score, precision and recall score of the above six different machine learning techniques, we found that the <Strong>easy ensembling classifier</Strong> has the best balanced accuracy score, as well as highest precision and recall scores within all the techniques, which means the model is most reliable as we have the least false negative in the prediction.
 <br>